Real estate withholding

 - See Form 593, Part III for a complete list of full exemptions, and Part IV for full or partial exemptions.

-To file your exemption, submit Form 593 to your escrow agent before closing.
+To file your exemption, submit Form 593 (coming soon) to your escrow agent before closing.

 Withholding when a trust is on a title